 Figure 1.
 The handling step of the proposed workflow.
-It shows the original paper folds, the camera setup, the computer showing the camera's Live View and the permanent storage of unmounted Lepidoptera in glassine envelopes.
+It shows the original paper folds, the camera setup, the computer showing the camera's Live View and the unted Lepidoptera in glassine envel

-Papering consists of placing specimens with the wings folded together dorsally (upper sides together) in folded triangles or in small rectangular envelopes of glassine paper (Gibb 2015).
+Papering consists of placing specimens with the wings folded together dorsally (upper sides together) in folded triangles or in small rectangular envelopes of